alfredxgxg123/EcomFull/README.md

 # EcomFull

-EcomFull is a fullstack multi-page eCommerce application with React hooks and redux
+EcomFull is a full-stack multi-page eCommerce application implemented with React hooks and redux-sage.
+It is an ongoing solo project with a target to implement a boilerplate for multiple reusable React.js components such as Registration service, item listing service, and purchase cart service that could be applied to different web applications.

 ## Installation